john-whitley/hexo-critical-css/README.md

 ## Motivation

-Speed up the initial load of your hexo website.
+Speed up the initial load of your [Hexo](https://hexo.io/) website.

 Ensure critical parts of your CSS are within the HTML page, and then load your full CSS file in a defered manner.